indra4837/yolov4_trt_ros/README.md

 This package works for both YOLOv3 and YOLOv4.
 Do change the commands accordingly, corresponding to the YOLO model used.

-Average FPS for yolov4-416 on a 640x360 input is ~ 9 FPS
+Average FPS for yolov4-416 on a 640x360 input is ~ 8-9 FPS

+Average FPS w maximum performace on Jetson is ~ 10-11 FPS

 ![Video_Result2](docs/results2.png)